Madness of March 2026

 Since 2000, only once have the No. 6 seeds won all four meetings with No. 11 seeds in a single tournament (2004).

-The No. 8 seeds swept all four meetings in 2016 for the first time since 2002.
+The last time all No. 8 seeds swept all four meetings vs. No. 9 seeds was in 2016, and then 14 years before that.
 The 9 seeds swept the 2019 tourney.
-Last year, 8 seeds won only 1 vs 9 seeds.

 There has only been one tournament where 7 seeds were swept by 10 seeds (1999).

-Multiple No. 11 seeds have advanced to Round of 32 in 8 of last 10 tournaments. [only 1 advanced, so now 8 of last 11 tournaments]
+Multiple No. 11 seeds have advanced to the Second Round (Round of 32) in 8 of last 11 tournaments.
+Last year, only 1 advanced.

 No. 12 seeds went 2-2 last year.